Churn Prevention report

 Cancellation Reasons

-This donut chart summarizes the most common reasons subscribers give for canceling auto-renewal.
+This donut chart summarizes the reasons subscribers give for canceling auto-renewal.
 The data is based on responses to the exit survey and helps uncover the underlying causes of churn risk.
+The values are the keys configured for each exit survey option of your cancellation flow.

 The Deflection by Survey Responses table